 Now the winningest football coach in Arizona Western College history, Minnick surpassed Ray Butcher during the 2015 campaign.
-Eight season in, and he is still going strong.
-He is the only coach in AWC history to lead the Matadors to seven straight bowl appearances (2009 Mississippi Bowl, 2010 C.H.A.M.P.S.
+He is now entering his ninth season at Arizona Western, and he is the only coach in AWC history to lead the Matadors to seven straight bowl appearances (2009 Mississippi Bowl, 2010 C.H.A.M.P.S.
 Heart of Texas Bowl, 2011-2015 El Toro Bowl).
-He is the only coach in team history to win back-to-back-to-back conference titles (2009-11) and the first coach to lead the team to a WSFL Championship.
+He is also the only coach in team history to win back-to-back-to-back conference titles (2009-11) and the first coach to lead the team to a WSFL Championship.
 His teams have finished in the NJCAA Top 20 in six of his eight seasons, and the Matadors are coming off back-to-back wins in the El Toro Bowl.
 He has coached an NJCAA Offensive Player of the Year (Reggie Bullock in 2010) and multiple league and/or region Players of the Year (Bullock, 2010; Damien Williams WSFL/ACCAC Offensive POY in 2011; Chris Young WSFL/ACCAC Defensive POY in 2011; Tanner McEvoy ACCAC Offensive POY in 2012; Paul Magloire ACCAC Defensive POY in 2014; Darrell Monroe ACCAC Offensive POY in 2014 and 2015).
 Plus, he was named the WSFL Coach of the Year in 2011 and 2014 and led the Matadors to the NJCAA Championship Game in 2011.
 Since 2009, Minnick’s Matadors have never been out of the national championship conversation during the majority of the season.
 For Matador fans, Minnick’s arrival in 2008 began the resurrection of the program, but for Minnick himself, it was just a continuation of the greatness he’d achieved during a long coaching career in the Midwest.
 Minnick came to Yuma from Joliet Junior College just outside of Chicago, Illinois, where he restored that program to national prominence in his two years as head coach with 17 overall wins (including a 10-win season in 2007), back-to-back Midwest Football Conference East Division titles and two appearances in the Graphic Edge Printing Bowl (and winning it in ‘07); and a #10 ranking in the final ‘07 NJCAA Football Poll-their highest national ranking in 5 years.
 Minnick’s two head coaching years at Joliet succeeded an extremely successful career as a longtime assistant to his mentor, NJCAA Hall of Fame Coach Bob MacDougall.
 Minnick was MacDougall’s starting quarterback at the College of DuPage in Glen Ellyn, Illinois in 1986, his assistant at DuPage from 1990 until 1996 (helping lead them to bowl appearances all seven years and four bowl wins), and finally his assistant at Joliet from 2000 until MacDougall’s retirement in ’06, where they won 2 national championships (’01 (as NJCAA Non-Scholarship Champs) & ’02 (overall champs), put together a 21-game winning streak over 2 years, and won two bowl games.
 Minnick has a Bachelor’s Degree in Business at the University of Missouri-Rolla.
-Tom and his wife, AWC Spirit Team Coach Tiffany Minnick, will celebrate their 23rd wedding anniversary this fall, and have two daughters, 17-year-old Payton and 12-year-old Morgan.
+Tom and his wife, AWC Spirit Team Coach Tiffany Minnick, will celebrate their 24th wedding anniversary this fall, and have two daughters, Payton and Morgan.

 Defensive Coordinator / Associate Head Coach